This post may contain affiliate links and I earn from qualifying purchases. For more information, feel free to check out my affiliate disclosure.

 As said, it’s possible, but it will be exhausting.

-So if you really want to see Rio, which I highly recommend, start taking some vitamins before your vacation to ensure you’re fit and full of energy.
+So if you really want to hit the beaches in Rio and discover what the best things to do in the city are, which I highly recommend, start taking some vitamins before your vacation to ensure you’re fit and full of energy.

 Also, stay tuned for my one-day guide to Rio de Janeiro and enjoy one of the prettiest cities in Brazil—we don’t call it the Wonderful City for nothing.